6o8-AVA/GitHub-Repository-Manager/README.md

 Delete cloned repositories directly from the context menu with confirmation and dirty state warnings to prevent accidental data loss.

 ### 📂 **Support for All Repository Types**
-Includes "Cloned - Others" tree for managing local repositories that aren't from your account or organizations.
+Includes "Others" tree for managing local repositories that aren't from your account or organizations.

 <h1 align="center">
 Guide